Courses Currently Offered

 (Same as Linguistics M150.)
 Lecture, four hours; discussion, one hour (when scheduled).
 Enforced requisite: Linguistics 1 or 20.
 Indo-European languages (ancient and modern), including their relationships, chief characteristics, writing systems, and sociolinguistic contexts; nature of reconstructed Indo-European proto-language and proto-culture.
 One or more Indo-European languages may be investigated in detail.
 P/NP or letter grading.

-• I E STD 200 - Proseminar: Indo-European Studies
+• I E STD C160 - Indo-European Comparative Mythology and Poetics

 • I E STD 210 - Indo-European Morphology